 Some of my clients report that their bosses don’t trust them to get on with things, assuming they are shirking instead of working.
 This may be an assumption and it may be a reality.
 But to manage it, agree with your boss the priorities you will work on and the timelines you will meet.

 Agree also on regular check-in meetings so you can discuss progress, problems and priorities.
 This may be just the opportunity you need to improve your relationship with your boss, who knows?

 One of the most challenging aspects of working from home, especially for extraverts, is the lack of contact with people.
 Staying in touch with colleagues is a good option.
 Office meetings will usually be replaced by online meetings.
 This is particularly important as well to make sure that everyone is aligned and on track.
 Also, make sure you spend quality time with your family – this is an opportunity like no other to really deepen the connection with them.

 You may also want to think about having a work-buddy.
 Someone you can call for a quick chat if you need to, as a support to each other.
 Or you can plan regular catch-ups so that you punctuate the day with a 5 minute natter and a cup of tea.

-If you feel that online coaching would benefit you, this is also available.
+If you feel that online coaching would benefit you in working from home, this is also available.
 This can be to offload, get perspective or create strategies to support you at this difficult time.
 Usually people want a whole hour but, I also provide half hour laser sessions if you need it.
 Until the end of April there will be a 30% discount if you mention the password ‘coronavirus’.
 Just call 0345 130 0854 to set something up.